fvbiit/RateBoard_Forecast_Task/README.md

 ### Maintainability

-Good maintainability is guaranteed with the Django framework because each function has its own section (file, folder), such as models, views, urls, etc. Furthermore, maintainability is guaranteed by sufficient commenting of the code and an easily readable code structure.
+The Django framework ensures good maintainability by organizing each component into dedicated sections, such as models, views, URLs, and more.
+Additionally, maintainability is supported through  code commenting and a readable code structure.

-The extension of code structures, such as the addition of new models, new functions in views.py or the addition of new endpoints is possible.
+The framework also allows for easy extensibility, making it straightforward to add new models, functions in views.py, or new endpoints as needed.

 ### Scalability

 Scalability describes when a programm is enlarged so that the performance stays the same, if possible.
-The current program would therefore have to be optimised if, for example, several data records are written to the database so that the performance remains as constant as possible.
+The current program would therefore have to be optimised if for example several data records are written to the database so that the performance remains as constant as possible.

 ### Performance

 Performance and Scalability are closly connected to each other.
 The performance is the main point of the Scalability.
-The goal for every programm is to optimize your code for a better performance.
+The goal for every program is to optimize your code for a better performance.

 ## Problems with this Setup!